 I started with Camu Camu powder which is known for its vitamin C content.
 Every few days or about once a week I would try small amounts of Sodium Ascorbate(a common type of vit C) and keep an eye out for digestive changes.
 If I noticed anything, I would keep up with that form till those changes leveled out.
 Another option is Rose Hip powder.

-If I were to start over, I would use Seeking Health’s Liposomal Vitamin C Plus to help get vit C to inhibited cells.
-I’ve read recently that apparently liposomal vitamin C does not function well at small doses.
+If I were to start over, I would use Seeking Health’s Liposomal Vitamin C to help get vit C to inhibited cells.
+I’ve read that apparently liposomal vitamin C does not function well at small doses.
 Apparently functioning cells will get to the liposomal before it makes it to the less healthy cells, so we need to flood the system a little more than I originally assumed.
-This version has some handy extras including Rose Hip extract, Phosphatidylcholine and others nutrients that can help our body utilize vit C.
+There “plus” version has some handy extras including Rose Hip extract, Phosphatidylcholine and others nutrients that can help our body utilize vit C.

 Other options include blending whole organic lemons.
 It is best to start slow with whole food vitamin C.